Code-Recursion/Movie-Pedia/README.md

 # Movie-Pedia

-<strong>Movie Pedia</strong> is an Single Page Application to view All Details related to any :
+<strong>Movie Pedia</strong> is a Single Page Application to view All Details related to any :
 <ul>
   <li> Hollywood Movie </li>
   <li> Anime </li>